Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Introduction

-The remainder of this paper is organized as follows.
-Section \ref{sec:id} discusses the DiD-based identification of the ATET with a continuous treatment for repeated cross-sectional data.
-Section \ref{paneldata} considers identification in panel data.
-Section \ref{sec:meth} proposes estimators based on DML with cross-fitting.
-Section \ref{asymp} provides asymptotic results for the proposed estimators.
-Section \ref{sim} presents a simulation study for the repeated cross-section and panel data cases.
+The remainder of the paper is organized as follows.
+Section \ref{sec:id} motivates and establishes the identification of the instantaneous ATET for continuous treatments in repeated cross-sections.
+Section \ref{sec:id2} generalizes this framework to time-varying treatments, accommodating lagged effects and dynamic responses.
+Section \ref{paneldata} addresses identification in panel data settings.
+Section \ref{sec:meth} introduces our proposed estimators based on double machine learning (DML) with cross-fitting, while Section \ref{asymp} derives their asymptotic properties.
+Section \ref{sim} assesses finite-sample performance through a simulation study.
+Section \ref{appl} presents an empirical application evaluating the effectiveness of the second-dose COVID-19 vaccination rate in Brazil on mortality.
 Section \ref{sec:conc} concludes.